The hidden logic of why people do what they do

 How far does your sense of "we" extend?

 How far your sense of "we" genuinely extends before you default to "not my problem."
 Not intelligence - developmental capacity.
 This explains why you and your dad keep having conversations that go nowhere even though you're both smart, well-intentioned people using the same words.
 Higher levels see more of the map.
 They don't automatically navigate better.
 Fair warning: this chapter is absolute catnip for the ego.
-Barry will immediately try to rank everyone you know.
+You'll immediately start ranking everyone you know.

 "A healthy person at a lower level who actually shows up for people will do more good than a dysfunctional person at a higher level who can critique every system in sight but can't return a phone call."